 Amazon attributes its success to “striving to be Earth’s most customer-centric company, offering vast selection, low prices, and fast delivery”.
 The foremost attribute being “customer-centric”.

 We speak about giving the customer a great product and beyond that it is a great service by responding and following up on the queries and perhaps running a satisfaction survey and beyond that -what?

 Being customer centric goes beyond all the above.
 The above can be condensed into:

 Should we stop there?
 Does having a dedicated person answering phone calls and responding to customer queries being customer-focused?
 Is having a amount allocated towards customer service enough for your business- or any business?
 Do you think like your customer?
 Do you really know what your customer thinks about your product vis-à-vis the problem he is trying to solve?
 Is your customer fully satisfied with your product or has just compromised and got the closest product that somehow solves his or her problem?

 Getting your customer to sing praises and posting reviews should mean much more than your marketing campaign.
-He or she is your biggest marketer- if you see and think like him or her and deliver beyond their expectations.
+They are your biggest marketer – if you see and think like them and deliver beyond their expectations

 This is the common quality you will find in many successful businesses.
 They know their clients and cater to their demands -exceeding their expectations.
 Their customers are unknowingly their partners- helping the business achieve bigger heights.
 Have you achieved that rapport with your customer?
 Do you listen to them?

 Traditionally- customers were wined and dined by the Marketing and Sales functions before and after signing the contract.
 Was that all?
 The customer would complain, and you could call or have your second meeting and promise to solve the issue.
 The problem would be passed on to the product or manufacturing department and the solution would go back to your customer and then a sigh of relief.
 Till the next problem rudely arose.